Kavod v’Nichum Board of Directors and Gamliel Institute Staff

 Back to Top

-Dan Fendel, Gamliel Dean of Students, Gamliel Senior Faculty
+Dan Fendel, Acting Gamliel Dean, Gamliel Senior Faculty

-Dan is the men’s chair and co-founder of the Chevrah Kadisha in his own congregation, Temple Sinai (Reform; Oakland), and has been a member of the Chevrah Kadisha of Beth Jacob Congregation (Orthodox; Oakland) for nearly 20 years.
-He was in the first cohort of the Gamliel Institute, and is now Dean of Students for Gamliel.
+Dan is the men’s chair and co-founder of the Chevrah Kadisha in his own congregation, Temple Sinai (Reform; Oakland), and has been a member of the Chevrah Kadisha of Beth Jacob Congregation (Orthodox; Oakland) since about 2001.
+He was in the first cohort of the Gamliel Institute, joined the faculty in 2015, and has been Acting Dean of Gamliel since 2020.
 He is co-author, with Rabbi Stuart Kelman, of Chesed Shel Emet: The Truest Act of Kindness — Exploring the Meaning of Taharah (Expanded Third Edition), and Nichum Aveilim: A Guide for the Comforter.
-He also did volunteer grief support work for the Shanti Project and Namaste in the San Francisco area for 20 years and is now a Spiritual Care Volunteer at Kaiser Hospital in Oakland.
+He also did volunteer grief support work for the Shanti Project and Namaste in the San Francisco area for 20 years and has been a Spiritual Care Volunteer at Kaiser Hospital in Oakland since 2015.

 Back to Top